jonseale44/Clarafi/replit.md

 8. **Touch Optimizations** - Minimum 44px touch targets, swipe-to-close gesture support
 9. **Responsive Layout** - Header elements stack on mobile, full-width buttons on small screens
 10. **Web Overrides Created** - Comprehensive CSS and JS overrides documented in `median-web-overrides.md`
+11. **Fixed Sidebar Default State** - UnifiedChartPanel now correctly defaults to closed for encounter view on mobile
+12. **Mobile Menu Toggle** - Added hamburger menu button in encounter view header that only appears on mobile
+13. **Close Button in Sidebar** - Added X close button in sidebar header that only appears on mobile

 Key implementation details:
-- React-based detection using `window.isMedianMobile` flag
+- React-based detection using `window.isMedianMobile` flag (requires JavaScript override in Median dashboard)
 - Sidebar controlled via React props (`isOpen`, `onOpenChange`, `isPatientChartView`)
 - Patient chart view opens by default on mobile with full screen width
-- Encounter view starts closed on mobile with slide-over behavior
+- Encounter view starts closed on mobile with slide-over behavior for provider documentation focus
 - New Encounter button renders in encounters section when on mobile
 - Mobile menu toggle conditionally rendered only in Median app
 - Close button in sidebar header visible only on mobile